RodrigoPAml/MinecraftFromScratch/README.md

 ## How to use

-- You can change the speed
+- You can change the movement speed
 - Change the mode from fly or walk
 - Change the mode from erase block to insert block
 - You can select 4 types of block to insert